-I began my MSc degree in Arid Zone Ecology in February 2016 at the University of Cape Town.
+I began my MSc degree in Biological Sciences in February 2016 at the University of Cape Town.
 My current research interests are (broadly) plant community ecology, vegetation dynamics, and conservation biology.
 I am based at the Plant Conservation Unit – a research group within the Department of Biological Sciences at UCT.

 During my Honours year I made sure to explore both zoology- and botany-oriented projects.
 I ended up looking at context-specificity in acoustic social communication in Geoffrey’s horseshoe bat (Rhinolophus clivosus) with the Animal Evolution and Systematics Group, and then working with my current supervisor on a repeat ground photography study of vegetation change in the Tanqua Karoo (with the Plant Conservation Unit).